 Our roundup of the progressive news you might have missed this week…

-Your weekly dose of under-reported news, in no particular order…
+An election special of your weekly dose of under-reported news, in no particular order…

 Got a story tip?
 Email us: [email protected]

 10. A former Labour candidate for Aberconwy’s Senedd seat has called on people in the constituency to vote for Plaid Cymru’s Aaron Wynne to stop the Tories.

 Eifion Williams was Labour’s candidate in 2011 for the marginal seat that is a hotly contested two horse race between Plaid Cymru and the Conservative party.

 Now he says Labour voters should back Aaron Wynne to kick the Tories out of Aberconwy.

 In 2016 Plaid came within 754 votes of unseating the incumbent Janet Finch-Saunders, now Plaid’s Aaron Wynne hopes to better that performance by winning in Thursday’s vote.